 Email: I can be reached at mama [at] cafemama [dot] com.
 While I long to respond to every email I receive, I don't.
 I can only promise to read every email, and to try.

 I am the editor of Stealing Time, a literary magazine for parents.
-I am writing a book about food.
+I am writing a book about the myth of the waiting wife.
 I am trying to reclaim my joy.
 I am available for speaking engagements and interviews; just send me an email.

 If you enjoy the essays here, perhaps you'd enjoy these:

 The Good Fight: Can letting our children roughhouse lead to a better democracy?
 (Oregon Humanities Journal, Summer 2012)